flutter/website/src/docs/development/platform-integration/web.md

 but you can enter "R" in the console where
 "flutter run -d chrome" is running.

+(Still true?)

 ### Can I build, run, and deploy web apps in any of the IDEs?

-You can select **Chrome** as the target device in Android Studio and IntelliJ if you are using the master channel of Flutter and have enabled web support.
+You can select **Chrome** as the target device in Android Studio/IntelliJ and VS Code if you are using the master channel of Flutter and have enabled web support.
 To enable support, run the following in the terminal: